As we approach Christmas I am reviewing my processes and recipes for Christmas dinner.

 For Christmas lunch this year I am planning to make some festive red cabbage.

 1 onion, finely sliced or chopped

-1 x 500g red cabbage, shredded finely using a food processor (white core discarded)
+1 x 500g (or half a) red cabbage, shredded finely using a food processor (white core discarded) or with a knife.

 2 tbsp Balsamic vinegar

 splash of Port

 3 tbsp soft brown sugar

 Heat the butter and oil in a large lidded saucepan.
 When hot, add the onion and fry gently until softened.
 Stir in the spices and season.
 Add the cabbage and fry for 3-4 minutes, stirring occasionally, until glossy.
 Stir in the sugar, apples and Balsamic vinegar, add a splash of port.
 Cover with a lid and let it cook gently for 30 minutes.

 At this point I set it aside while I cooked the rest of the lunch.
 Ten minutes before I served lunch, I put it back on the heat and stirred.